featured image

 Student Loan Repayments

 For employees who have taken out a student loan to fund their higher education, deductions for student loan repayments are made from their salary.
 The amount deducted depends on the employee's income and their student loan repayment plan.
-The employer is responsible for deducting the correct amount and forwarding it to the Student Loans Company.
+Each repayment plan has its own repayment threshold and percentage rate.

 Union Membership Fees